-The famous landmark of France is famous for being an urban area of Paris located on the north bank of the River Seine and named after a French saint called Saint-Denis.
+The famous landmark of France is renowned for being an urban area of Paris located on the north bank of the River Seine and named after a French saint called Saint-Denis.

 29. Monument to Napoleon Bonaparte

-The famous landmark of France is famous for being a famous monument located in Paris, which was built to honor the “Little Corporal”, Emperor Napoleon Bonaparte, and inaugurated on 3 August 1840.
+The famous landmark of France is renowned for being a famous monument in Paris, built to honor the “Little Corporal,” Emperor Napoleon Bonaparte, and was inaugurated on 3 August 1840.

-It is an important landmark in the history of French sculpture as well as one of the most famous French landmarks dedicated to a man who shook the world with his desire for conquest.
+It is an essential landmark in the history of French sculpture and one of the most famous French landmarks dedicated to a man who shook the world with his desire for conquest.

 30. Jardin du Trocadero, Paris